 that is inherited from the biological mother; and atDNA (autosomal DNA) for

-both male and female that is inherited from both biological parents, both sets
+both male and female that is inherited from both biological parents, all four

 For men only.
 This tests the

-Y-chromosome which only males have and is available in the 12 markers to the 111
+Y-chromosome which only males have and is available in the 37 markers and up to the 111

 Recommended level of Y-DNA tests.